JacobBennett/SendyPHP/README.md

 #Usage

-To use the library, create an instance of the class including the list_id you are interested in working with as a parameter.
+Create an instance of the class while passing in an array including your API key, installation URL, and the List ID you wish to work with.
 ```php

 	$config = array(